 This large preserve contains a diverse assortment of topographies and wildlife.
-The east side of the preserve is covered by a series of wetland areas including a red maple swamp, and shrub swamp, a march, a stream, and a series of linked ponds that were formed by earlier gravel mining in Ashford.
+The east side of the preserve is covered by a series of wetland areas including a red maple swamp, a shrub swamp, a marsh, a stream, and a series of linked ponds that were formed by earlier gravel mining in Ashford.

 About the Property